cakephp/docs/en/core-libraries/components/authentication.rst

 .. note::

-    Do not put other Auth configuration keys (like autoError, loginAction etc) within the authenticate or Form element.
+    Do not put other Auth configuration keys (like authError, loginAction etc) within the authenticate or Form element.
 They should be at the same level as the authenticate key.
     Above setup with other Auth configurations should look something like::